kyco/eeaas/apps/demo-react/README.md

 # demo-react

-This app contains the eeaas demo, hosted with gh-pages [here](https://kyco.github.io/eeaas).
+This app contains the demo which is hosted with gh-pages [here](https://kyco.github.io/eeaas).